Multi-room home speaker system buying guide

 Home theater receiver with multi-zone capability

-Audio for two rooms using "A" and "B" speaker outputs.
+Audio for two rooms, using the receiver's "B" speaker outputs.

-Most modern receivers have speaker outputs for an second room.
+Most modern receivers have speaker outputs for a second room.
 Many connect to a home network for access to Internet music sources.
-Remote control apps for smartphones and tablets are becoming much more commonplace.
-These features make a simple receiver-based system a satisfactory solution in some situations.
-But there are many drawbacks to this approach:
+These features make a receiver-based system a great option in some situations.

-Systems with simple wall-mounted volume controls require speaker wiring only.
-Systems with keypads also require CAT-5 wiring and infrared “flashers” to relay remote control commands to your music source components.
-Some keypads have a screen that displays “metadata” (album, artist, and song information).
+Wall-mounted volume controls require speaker wiring only.
+In-wall keypads that let you control your music source components also require CAT-5 wiring.
+You may also need infrared “flashers” to relay remote control commands to your music source components.

 What music sources are best for your system?

-The Bluesound system includes a component called a Vault that rips your CDs in a hi-resolution format and stores the files on a built-in drive.
+Or take a look at the Bluesound Vault 2.
+It rips your CDs in a hi-resolution format and stores the files on a built-in drive.
 This takes your computer (and all the associated hassles) completely out of the equation.
-Unlike Sonos, the Bluesound system is fully compatible with audiophile 24-bit music files.
-However, your home network may not have enough bandwidth to play multiple streams of 24-bit music.

 With some systems, you may be able to play the files stored on your smartphone or tablet.
 If you want to do this in a receiver-based system, make sure the receiver can play your phone or tablet music in the second zone.
 Many receivers play only analog sources through the second zone outputs.